wpilibsuite/styleguide/wpiformat/README.rst

 The regex for C system headers produces false positives on headers from "other libraries".
 Regexes for them should be added to ``includeOtherLibs``.
 Libraries with many headers generally group them within a folder, so a regex for just the folder will suffice.

+``NOLINT`` can be appended in a comment to a header include to prevent wpiformat's header include sorter from modifying it and to maintain its relative ordering with other header includes.
+This will, in effect, treat it as a barrier across which no header includes will be moved.
+Header includes on each side of the barrier will still be sorted as normal.

 .styleguide-license
 -------------------